-Violations or suspected violations may be submitted on a confidential basis by the complainant or may be submitted anonymously.
+Violations or suspected violations may be submitted on a confidential basis by the complainant.
 Reports of violations or suspected violations will be kept confidential to the extent possible, consistent with the need to conduct an adequate investigation.

 Handling of Reported Violations